tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 There is a lot more to do here; we have a lot of secondary packages that would benefit from these improvements too.

-## The parsnip Package
+## Quantile regression in parsnip

 One big update in parsnip was a new modeling mode of `"quantile regression"`.
-Daniel McDonald and Ryan Tibshirani largely provided some inertia for this work based on their disease modeling framework.
+Daniel McDonald and Ryan Tibshirani largely provided some inertia for this work based on their [disease modeling framework](https://delphi.cmu.edu/).

 You can generate quantile predictions by first creating a model specification, which includes the quantiles that you want to predict: